 The next option is kiln-dried pine ledges, and the biggest pro of these is the fact that they’re incredibly durable and don’t need to be changed as much as the pumice counterparts, as, with the constant chewing, the lava ledge will wear down over time and need to be replaced.

-The cost of ledges depends on the material used to make them - but both typically average around $5-$10 per ledge.
+The cost of ledges may vary depending on the material used to make them - but both typically average around $5-$10 per ledge.

 Timothy HayYou should be using Timothy hay to supplement your chinchilla's diet away from just their standard pellets, making sure you’re stocked up on a significant amount of hay, lets you can safely feel that your chinchilla is getting the nutrition they need.